hipay/hipay-docs/hipay-fullservice-sdk-ios/08-Advanced-usage.md

 ### Implementation note
 The signature parameter is needed for security purposes.
-Please refer to the [Generating a server-side signature](#generating-a-signature-server-side) for details.
+Please refer to the [Generating a server-side signature](#generating-a-server-side-signature)  section for details.

 When requesting a new order, do not forget to check the state of the newly created transaction.
 Moreover, you may need to redirect your users to a web page if the *forwardUrl* property is defined.
 In this case, you need to define the redirect URL properties on your order request object: *acceptURL*, *declineURL*, etc. In order for the HiPay platform to properly redirect users to your app, we advise you to use redirect URLs based on [iOS app URL schemes][apple-scheme] (e.g.: `myapp://order-result`).

-### Get the payment products enabled on your account
+### Getting the payment products enabled on your account

 In order to get the exact list of payment methods enabled on your account, you can leverage the `getPaymentProductsForRequest:withCompletionHandler:` method of the *Gateway Client*.
-You need to provide this endpoint with information about your order (by using a , because the list of payment products may change depending on order-related information (i.e. the currency)).
+You need to provide this endpoint with information about your order (by using  `HPFPaymentPageRequest` because the list of payment products may change depending on order-related information (i.e. the currency)).

 #### Objective-C
 ```Objective-C